trivio/common_crawl_index/README.md

 The file offset and compressed size can be used to fetch the compressed chunk from the arc file, without downloading the entire arc file.

-Here is an example in python showing how to retreive and uncompress the chunk in python.
+Here is an example in python showing how to retreive and uncompress the chunk.